shawngraham/cdh2020/content/en/docs/4-assessment.md

 + engagement with the readings and materials and your classmates (which might be demonstrated many different ways)
 + evidence for your growth as a historian over this course

-At the end of each part, you will provide to me through a form that can be found on each relevant page the links to your evidence for me to consider, by Sunday evening.
+At the end of each part, you will provide to me through a form that can be found on each relevant page the links to your evidence for me to consider, by the date indicated.

 I will return feedback to you within two or three days.
 I will write you a note giving you my perspective on what you've done (using the lens of the learning outcomes), and offering advice.